Materials-Consortia/OPTIMADE/optimade.rst

   i.e. which energy belongs to which set of cartesian_site_positions.

-If a ranged property has been included in the query parameter :query-param:`property_ranges` The following properties MUST be present or SHOULD NOT be present, depending on the value of the :property:`serialization_format`.
+If a ranged property has been included in the query parameter :query-param:`property_ranges`, the following properties MUST be present or SHOULD NOT be present, depending on the value of the :property:`serialization_format`.

 - :field:`values`: List of Any
   The values belonging to this property.
+  The range for which these values are returned is specified by the :query-param:`property_ranges` as described in `Entry Listing URL Query Parameters`_.
   The format of this field depends on the property for which data is stored.
   The property :property:`values` MUST be present when :property:`serialization_format` is not set to :val:`"linear"`.

 - :field:`indexes`: List of lists of integers
   If :property:`serialization_format` is set to :val:`"custom"`, this field holds the indexes to which the values in the value field belong.